Real Madrid captain Ramos left out of Spain's final squad for Euro 2020 but Laporte included after France switch | Goal.com

 Real Madrid captain Ramos left out of Spain's final squad for Euro 2020 but Laporte included after France switch

-Real Madrid captain Sergio Ramos has been left out of Spain's final squad for Euro 2020, but Manchester City's Aymeric Laporte has been included after switching allegiances from France.
+Real Madrid captain Sergio Ramos has been left out of Spain's final squad for Euro 2020, but Manchester City's Aymeric Laporte has been included after switching allegiance from France.

-Spain boss Luis Enrique revealed his 24-man shortlist for this summer's tournament on Monday morning, with Ramos missing out after a disappointing campaign at Real.
+Spain boss Luis Enrique revealed his 24-man panel for this summer's tournament on May 24, with Ramos missing out after a disappointing campaign at Real.

 Barcelona's Sergio Busquets has been named captain in Ramos' absence, while Laporte has been handed a defensive spot ahead of the 35-year-old after seeing his request to represent La Roja instead of France approved earlier this month.